Rafffaelb/Dirac_Billiard/README.md

 As we can see in Figure 2, the distribution of realizations of conductance depends on the β which indicates a specific symmetry of the hamiltonian.
 These symmetries are fundamentals to describe the physics of quantum billiards.
 In a Dirac billiard, there are three fundamental symmetries which are listed below:

 #### Chiral Gaussian Orthogonal Ensemble (chGOE)
 The index β = 1 (blue), also indicated in the literature by "BDI", represents a system that has time-reversal symmetry (TRS) and spin rotational symmetry (SRS).
-The Hamiltonian of this system has to be a real-symmetric matrix.
+The Hamiltonian of this system has to be a real matrix.
 #### Chiral Gaussian Unitary Ensemble (chGUE)
 The β = 2 (red), also indicated by literature as "AIII", represents a system that the TRS is broken.
 This happens when there is a magnetic field applied in the quantum dot, the magnetic field breaks the time-reversal symmetry.
 When the TRS is broken, it doesn't matter if SRS is preserved or broken.
 In this case, each element of the Hamiltonian is a complex number.
 #### Chiral Gaussian Symplectic Ensemble (chGSE)